Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Proposed Future Research

 \subsection{Binary Pre-processing To Minimize Search Space For Large \& Complex Applications}

-One critical limitation of even the state of the art automated Cyber Reasoning Systems, is that they are not fit for performing analysis on large, complex real-world applications \cite{Brumley2016}.
 In many ways binary analysis can be viewed as an uninformed search problem, that when coupled with tools like instrumentation it evolves into an informed search problem.
 The search space for large, complex applications can be vast and systems that are seeking to effectively perform analysis on such applications at scale, must find even more effective ways (than the current state of the art) to minimize the search space.
 Minimizing the search space leads to be better code coverage which enables analysis tools to find defects deeper in code.

-With the above issue in mind, I propose exploring creating a system that can performing binary pre-processing, with the purpose of identifying application ``hot spots.''
+With the above issue in mind, I propose exploring creating a system that can perform binary pre-processing, with the purpose of identifying application ``hot spots.''
 Hot spots are areas in an application where exploitable bugs are likely to exist.
 These hot spots would split an application into regions.
 Information regarding these hot spot regions, path constraints and other metadata, would act as a map or guide to that area in the code.
-This information would be given along with the corresponding binary to a vulnerability detection system, and this system would use this metadata and path constraints to make it's way directly to the hot spot region.
+This information would be given along with the corresponding binary to a vulnerability detection system, and this system would use this metadata and path constraints to make its way directly to the hot spot region.
 Once the system reaches this region, it would perform binary analysis as normal.
 This pre-processing step could make vulnerability detection an even more informed search problem, and by splitting software into regions it would give less code to reason about at one time during the vulnerability detection phase.